geoman3/Dota-2-win-prediction-using-Word2vec/README.md

 ## Update:
 I have been experimenting with different embedding dimensions and have found that around 16 - 18 dimensions tends to give the most coherent results in terms of outputting sensible heroes from the k_closest_heroes method, however I have been having little success with using the embeddings in a win prediction network, achieving accuracies of ~54%-55% which is about as good as guessing radiant every time.
 I am experimenting with different netowrk architectures, different ways of combining the embeddings, and just downloading more data.

+## Update 2:
+After extensive testing I was unable to improve the prediction model beyond 55% validation accuracy using the word2vec embeddings, however when I tried training the embeddings directly on the prediction network, performance increased to 58%.
+While this result is unsatisfying it is informative, it is possible (expected even) that future models out-perform my own, however it is also possible that this indicates that the draft might not have as strong an effect on the outcome of a match as one might think.
+Many factors affect the outcome of a game of dota that are not accounted for in this model (like player skill, player behaviour score etc.) so this could serve as a good starting point for future models.